.

 The First Teatro Colon

 By the mid-1850s, with the flourishing of opera performed by touring companies, the need for a new theatre became obvious.
 In 1854 alone, 53 different operas were performed in the city.
-The first Teatro Colon building, located in Plaza de Mayo, was started in 1856 and opened on 27 April 1857 with Verdis La Traviata, just four years after its Italian premiere.
+The first Teatro Colon building, located in Plaza de Mayo, was started in 1856 and opened on 27 April 1857 with Verdi's La traviata, just four years after its Italian premiere.
+The production starred Sofia Vera Lorini as Violetta and Enrico Tamberlik as Alfredo.
 The theatre was designed by Carlos Enrique Pelligrini, father of the future president of Argentina, Carlos Pellegrini, and proved to be a successful venue for over 30 years, with 2,500 seats and the inclusion of a separate gallery reserved only for women.
-By the 1880s, the need for a modern facility became apparent and the building was sold to the Banco de la Nacion Argentina, with the proceeds used to pay for the construction of a new opera house.
+A reason why they built it was to demonstrate their power and independence and fulfill a rich cultural aspect of Argentina.

 The Present Teatro Colon

-The theatre opened on 25 May 1908, Dia de la Patria in Argentina, with a performance of Verdis Aida and it quickly became a world-famous operatic venue rivaling La Scala and the Metropolitan Opera in attracting the best opera singers.
-Over the years, the Colon Theatre has hosted such great names as Titta Ruffo, Amelita Galli-Curci, Giacomo Lauri-Volpi, Arturo Toscanini, Jane Bathori, Enrico Caruso, Claudia Muzio, Viorica Ursuleac, Maria Callas, Jon Vickers, Norman Treigle, Beverly Sills, John O'Sullivan, Renata Tebaldi, Alfredo Kraus, Placido Domingo, Astor Piazzolla, Kirsten Flagstad, Erich Kleiber and Luciano Pavarotti.
+The theatre opened on 25 May 1908, Dia de la Patria in Argentina, with a performance of Verdi's Aida and it quickly became a world-famous operatic venue rivaling La Scala and the Metropolitan Opera in attracting most of the world's best opera singers and conductors.

-With excellent acoustics and modern stage areas, the theatre's interior design features a rich scarlet and gold decor.
-The cupola contains frescoes painted in 1966 by the renowned 20th century artist Raul Soldi during renovation work.
+Boasting excellent acoustics and modern stage areas, the theatre's interior design features a rich scarlet and gold decor.
+The cupola contains frescoes painted in 1966 by the renowned 20th-century artist Raul Soldi during renovation work.

 In recent years, given the political and economic circumstances of Argentina, the Colon Theatre has suffered considerably but has now begun a period of slow recovery.
-The theatre is presently undergoing phased remodeling, and production activities ceased at the end of October 2006 to allow full refurbishment.
+The theatre is currently undergoing phased remodeling, and production activities ceased at the end of October 2006 to allow full refurbishment.
+Some of the last performances immediately before closure of the theatre's building were:

 See also